 Roofing including roof space

 Repair category 1

-Notes Our inspection of roof coverings was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-There is a flat section of roof.
+Notes No significant defects were noted at the time of inspection.
+Nevertheless, roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
+There are areas of flat roof.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance.

 Rainwater fittings

-Repair category 2
+Repair category 1

 Notes No view was possible of the parapet gutter arrangements and, accordingly, no comment can be made on their condition or otherwise.
 These areas should be regularly checked for leakage and cleared of debris.
-Leakage was noted at a downpipe to the rear of the property.
-Maintenance is required.